infobyte/faraday/CHANGELOG/current/fix_template_generation_from_status_report.md

-Avoid copy of technical details when template is generated from status report.
+Avoid copying technical details when a vuln template is generated from the status report.